sohum1094/IAQuick/README.md

    - Place your Android `google-services.json` file in `android/app/`.
    - Place your iOS `GoogleService-Info.plist` file in `ios/Runner/`.

+4. **Provide your own Firebase config locally**

+   The `google-services.json` file is excluded from version control.
+Copy your project's `google-services.json` and `GoogleService-Info.plist` to the above paths before running the app.

 After the configuration files are in place, the app can initialize Firebase using the generated options.

 ## Offline Excel Export Example